 To combine the uncertainty of storm surge and SLR, root squared methods are applied.
-We should also guarantee that the 50 year return values are larger than 20 year return values for both 10- and 90 percentiles.
+However, for the rare storm surge events in release 2020b, we only consider the uncertainty of SLR for 100 year and 10000 year events, since 30 years slice is too short to estimate the low probability extreme storm surges.
+We further ensure that the e.g. 100 year return values are larger than 50 year return values and that they in-turn are larger than 20 year return values for both 10- and 90 percentiles.